Courtesy of Cuyana

 A post shared by @ohm_sweet_home on Dec 26, 2017 at 11:53am PST

-Kondo says she never travels without a bento box–like case full of jewelery.
-Inspired by Japanese lunch boxes, Kondo designed a stylish leather jewelry case system with Cuyana that stores little luxuries in miniature compartments.
-The larger leather jewelry cases ($115) are still on sale, while Nordstrom sells a similar version ($85) that is slightly smaller.
+Kondo says she never travels without a bento box-like case full of jewelry.
+Inspired by Japanese lunch boxes, Kondo designed a stylish leather jewelry case system with Cuyana ($180) that stores little luxuries in miniature compartments.
+They are sized to fit directly into the larger leather jewelry cases ($115).
+Nordstrom sells a similar version ($85) that is slightly smaller.

 “Inside [the cases], I pack a crystal to cleanse my jewelry while I’m in transit.
 Once I arrive at my hotel, I use the case as the designated spot for my jewelry,” says the connoisseur of compartmentalizing.